mirrorgem/mirrorgem/README.md

 ꩜ if you're 14- & +18 do not say weird shit to me

-꩜ sometimes i can talk alot errm! its usually when i mention things im passionate about (history+starkid)
+꩜ sometimes i can talk alot errm! its usually when i mention things im passionate about (phighting+starkid)

 ꕀ